vinceskahan/v5wiki/gw1000-recipe.md

 weewxd /etc/weewx/weewx.conf
 ```

 After you have verified it is working properly, kill `weewxd`.
-Now you can run it as a daemon so that it will continue to run, even after you log out of the raspberry pi.
+Now you can run it as a daemon so that it will continue to run, even after you log out.
 ```
 # run weewx as a daemon and forget about it!
 sudo /etc/init.d/weewx start